Achondroplasia: Treatment

 There is no known cure for achondroplasia even though the cause of the mutation in the growth factor receptor has been found.
 Although used by those without achondroplasia to aid in growth, human growth hormone does not help people with achondroplasia, which involves a different hormonal pathway.
 Usually, the best results appear within the first and second year of therapy.
 After the second year of growth hormone therapy, beneficial bone growth decreases, so the therapy is not a satisfactory long-term treatment.
 As of December 2020, the treatment of achondroplasia with human growth hormone was approved only in Japan.

 A small-molecule drug vosoritide is used to improve growth velocity in children with achondroplasia, although its long-term effects are unknown.
 Vosoritide inhibits the activity of FGFR3.
 It has been gradually made available in different countries starting from 2021.

 Limb-lengthening will increase the length of the legs and arms of someone with achondroplasia, but little medical consensus exists regarding this practice.
 The age of surgery can vary from early childhood to adulthood.

 Research has also shown that introducing parents of children with achondroplasia to support and advocacy groups at the time of diagnosis can improve outcomes.
 Several patient advocacy groups exist to support people with achondroplasia and their families.
 Resources are available to support patients and their caregivers with information that they can distribute to their physicians, who may not be familiar with the unique medical requirements of managing achondroplasia.
 Physician-oriented best practice guidelines are also available to guide physicians managing the spinal disorders, foramen magnum stenosis, craniofacial implications, pregnancy, and peri-operative needs of people with achondroplasia.

-Homozygous achondroplasia is invariably considered terminal even with aggressive treatment.
+Navepegritide (Yuviwel) was approved for medical use in the United States in March 2026.